AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

-# Chapter 10: object literal upgrades
+# Chapter 10: Object literal upgrades

 In this article we will look at the many upgrades brought by ES6 to the Object literal notation.